A small amount of maple syrup is the key to a wholesome applesauce that allows the natural sweetness and flavor of the apples to truly shine.

-My grandmother was always known for her amazing applesauce.
-She used transparent or “early” apples, the ones that appear in farmers markets here in mid-July when I am typically more focused on peaches than apples!
-Because, these first-of-the-season apples are so tart, this type of applesauce relies on a heavy dose of sugar.
-But it is sooooo good.
+Because, these first of the season apples are very tart, this type of applesauce relies on a heavy dose of sugar.
+But it’s sooooo good.
 I make it most summers, and those who haven’t previously tried it are always amazed at what this kind of applesauce tastes like.

 For chunky applesauce, mash the apples with a potato masher.
 For a smooth consistency, puree the apples in a blender or with an immersion blender.